raminrasoulinezhad/DeepBenchVerilog/README.md

 # DeepBenchVerilog

-This repository includes the verilog HDL version of the kernels presented in DeepBench, Baidu (https://github.com/baidu-research/DeepBench).
-To generate them, we used Xilinx HLS tool v2018.2 and it's sample projects as starters.
-The generated HDL kernels are captured and posted here.
+This repository includes the Verilog version of the DeepBench suit presented by Baidu. (https://github.com/baidu-research/DeepBench).
+To generate them, we used the Xilinx HLS tool v2018.2, and it's ready to use sample projects.
+This repository includes the generated Verilog model files.

+DeepBench dataset categorizes the cases in the following hierarchy:

+    DeepBench
+    ├── Training
+    │   ├── GEMMs       --> Done
+    │   ├── RNNs        --> Done
+    │   ├── CNNs        --> ongoing
+    │   └── All-Reduce  --> ongoing
+    └── Inference
+        ├── GEMMs       --> Done
+        ├── RNNs        --> Done
+        └── CNNs        --> ongoing

+## How to redo our work:

+Up to now, we only prepared the GEMM and RNN cases.
+To do so:

+1- Open Vivado HLS tool (we used v2018.2)

+    vivado_hls &

+2- Open the sample projects list and select matrix_multipy.

+3- Then, copy the `.cpp` and `.h` files from `repo_addr/codes/GEMMs_and_RNNs/` to the main project directory.
+Note, you will replace three files and add a new file, named "matrix_multiply_custom.h".

+4- Then, add the new file to the project files on Vivado HSL.

+    project --> add source ..

+5- run the compilation and synthesis process.
+The used script is located at `repo_addr/codes/GEMMs_and_RNNs/script.tcl`

-## Details:
+## Architecture details:

-Precision:
+**Precision:**
+The arithmetic precision is defined at `repo_addr/codes/GEMMs_and_RNNs/matrix_multipy.h`:

-    Data precision = 8 bit  // sutable for PIR-DSP (https://ieeexplore.ieee.org/document/8735533)
+    Data precision = 8 bit // (ap_uint<8>)

-Architecture:
+ This is suitable for architecture research such as PIR-DSP (https://ieeexplore.ieee.org/document/8735533)

+**Architecture:**

-We used Cascade architecture, which is optimized for fixed point arithmetics for high throughput.
+We used Cascade architecture, which is optimized for fixed-point arithmetics for high throughput.

     ARCH_OPT = 4                // Cascade

-Adder-tree architecture is not suitale as it is optimized for floating point arithmetic. this is based on comment presented in Vivado HLS codes.
+Adder-tree architecture is not suitable as it is optimized for floating-point arithmetic.
+This is based on comments at Vivado HLS libraries.

     ARCH_OPT = 3                // Adder-tree

-IP core unrolling method:

-1- larger IP cores are more efficient.
-2- kernels with dimentions larger than 256 takes time to compile.
+**Unrolling factors**

+As it is impossible to unroll large kernels fully, we used the following methodology to select the IP core computation.
+Then the IP can be used by scheduling the data over that to perform the calculation.
+We used the IP core Verilog model as the Verilog model for the corresponding benchmark case.
+Our used methodology is designed for 1) having a reasonable unrolling approach for embedded FPGA implementation with restricted resources and 2) for a reasonable compilation time targeting less than 12 hours per cases.
+The following are the observations/bases of the methodology, which are driven by cycle estimation analysis:

+1- Larger unrollings lead to higher performance and lower latency IP cores.

+2- In the case of RNNs and GEMMs, we deal with matrix multiplications.
+So, we can unroll three dimensions.
+Vivado HLS has a 1024 limitation for unrolling each dimension.

+3- Larger unrollings require higher compilation time.
+As a rule of thumb, if dimensions are all less or equal to 256, the compilation time is fine withing 12 hours.

-3- powers of two are not always delivering the best performance due to under-utilization 4- if the size is not dividable, we used the largest power of two which is lower or equal to 256.
+4- unrolling by the powers of two are not the best performance cases as it highly depends on the kernel sizes due to under-utilization.
+So, we see a lot of various IP core sizings.
-5- complete unrolling for more than 1024 is not accepted. so we hard limited this unrrolling factor for all cases.

-So, we picked largest kernels which dimentions are lower than 300.
-If the kernel is very narrow in one dimention, we enlargeed the boundaries.
+5- To avoid underutilization, we picked the largest divider of each kernel dimension size which is less or equal to 256.
+Let's say a GEMM kernel is defined by `M=5124, N=9124, K=2560`.
+We choose ` 244` for unrolling the `M` dimension with reusing the IP for that dimension 21 times.

+We are still working on the convolution layer and all-reduce kernels.

 # Case studies: